johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: false
   lyric: |
+    Blow me a kiss goodbye, see how my tears run dry.
   commentary: |
     There’s a rich tone to the vocals in this song and it’s a decent, mid-tempo, moody ballad.